 Tired of that pile of dress up clothes laying around the playroom floor?
 Or maybe you are storing them in a cardboard box like I was and then the kids rifle through making a huge mess of the box?
 Clearly the cardboard box is not a good solution.
 Build this wood wardrobe with lots of hanging space, hooks, an open shelf, storage bins and even a mirror using plans from Ana White.

-We used 1×12 boards for this project and you can purchase them in 4 foot lengths – three boards and the main body of this wardrobe is complete.
+We used 1×12 boards for this project and you can purchase them in 4 foot lengths.
+You need three boards for the main body of this dress up wardrobe and you’re nearly finished.
 So simple but still functional and with a few 1×3 detailed trim pieces you have a very nice, finished looking piece of furniture.

 No wardrobe is complete without a mirror.
 I found this small 9″ x 20″ mirror at Homegoods then used construction adhesive to attach it and added flat moulding to trim out the edges.